Special Interest Group (SIGs)

 The Aging Gracefully SIG has been engaging members every month with the latest research findings on aging, discussing areas of concern and interest.
 Read more.

 Appassionati Italiani is a group of fans of all things Italian.
 We discuss travels, food, culture, and try to speak in Italian.
 All levels of fluency are represented, including beginners.
 Click here to read more.

-The Current Events Discussion SIG meets approximately once a month for a stimulating two hour discussion on a timely topic of interest to all group members.
+The Contemporary Issues Discussion SIG meets approximately once a month for a stimulating two hour discussion on a timely topic of interest to all group members.
 Read more.

 The Osher Genealogy SIG provides a supportive atmosphere to those wishing to search for family roots and relationships.
 Our members have all levels of genealogical participation, from those just getting started to seasoned veterans who want to share their knowledge and experience.
 Read more.

 The Bridge SIG meets on the second Friday of each month on the Santa Clara University campus.
 The group can accommodate five full tables of players for each meeting, first come, first served.
 Sign-up is required.
 Read more.

 We are going to the movies.
 The OLLIWOOD SIG goes to the movies on the 3rd Monday of the month in the early afternoon.
 We watch the movie at a local theater and meet for a discussion and coffee at a nearby location immediately after.
 Read more.